-The bulk of the German fleet consists of small and medium-sized vessels, including around 220 North Sea shrimp trawlers and around 60 fresh-fish cutter trawlers operating in the North and Baltic Seas (below 24 metres in length).188
+The bulk of the German fleet consists of small and medium-sized vessels, including around 220 North Sea shrimp trawlers and around 60 fresh-fish cutter trawlers operating in the North and Baltic Seas (below 24 metres in length).
+188

 The Baltic SSCF, which mainly targets herring and cod, has operated in an economically precarious situation for years, owing to the decline of cod and herring populations and accompanying quota cuts, poor fisheries management, and a lack of young successors.
-These trends are unlikely to reverse.189 More of these fishers are expected to shift to part-time roles or give up fishing.190 The medium-scale beam trawler fleet in the North Sea targets almost exclusively brown shrimps, a unique regional product that is not subject to a quota.
-However, bottom trawling has been under heavy criticism due to its impact on the fragile Wadden Sea habitat and high by-catch.
-With EU plans of a bottom trawling ban in marine protected areas,191 discussions around a sustainable way of continuing this fishery are ongoing as the sector claims that this would be "the end of small family-run shrimp fishing companies".192
+These trends are unlikely to reverse.
+Hore of these fishers are expected to shift to part-time roles or give up fishing.
+Hore medium-scale beam trawler fleet in the North Sea targets almost exclusively brown shrimps, a unique regional product that is not subject to a quota.
+However, bottom trawling has been under heavy criticism due to its impact on the fragile Wadden Sea habitat and high bycatch.
+With EU plans of a bottom trawling ban in marine protected areas, Hore end of small family-run shrimp fishing companies".

-In terms of catch, SSCF accounted for only 1.4% of landings weight and 2.8% of landings value reported for Germany in 2021, while LSF contributed the lion's share of the landings.193 SSCF compete with the large-scale fisheries sector when products have lost their regional status and are sold at auction.
+In terms of catch, SSCF accounted for only 1.4% of landings weight and 2.8% of landings value reported for Germany in 2021, while LSF contributed the lion's share of the landings.
+SSCF compete with the large-scale fisheries sector when products have lost their regional status and are sold at auction.
 In Germany, this applies mainly to cod and herring.
 However, market competition is not only determined by stock-specific fishing quotas as various species can be substituted for each other, especially in the case of so-called "whitefish".
-For example, fish sticks used to be produced from cod but are now commonly made from Alaskan Pollock.194
+For example, fish sticks used to be produced from cod but are now commonly made from Alaskan Pollock.

 The German LSF fleet mostly operates in the North Sea and Baltic Sea; however, large trawlers also fish in the North Atlantic, Eastern Atlantic, and distant areas.
-In 2022, it included 11 active vessels with a length of more than 40 meters, of which two beam trawlers, five demersal trawlers, and five pelagic trawlers (one of which was inactive).195 Due to the dominant role of a few quota holders and business confidentiality reasons, little statistical data is published on the German LSF segment.196 It is clear, though, that the German fisheries sector is marked by consolidation, with foreign ownership or investment playing an important role in the evolution of some segments.197 Dutch corporations have managed to access a large share of the fisheries resources.
-Several of the flatfish beam trawlers under the German flag that target mostly sole, plaice, and turbot are owned and operated by Dutch fishers with catch landed exclusively in the Netherlands.198
+In 2022, it included 11 active vessels with a length of more than 40 meters, of which two beam trawlers, five demersal trawlers, and five pelagic trawlers (one of which was inactive).
+195 Due to the dominant role of a few quota holders and business confidentiality reasons, little statistical data is published on the German LSF segment.
+196 It is clear, though, that the German fisheries sector is marked by consolidation, with foreign ownership or investment playing an important role in the evolution of some segments.
+197 Dutch corporations have managed to access a large share of the fisheries resources.
+Several of the flatfish beam trawlers under the German flag that target mostly sole, plaice, and turbot are owned and operated by Dutch fishers with catch landed exclusively in the Netherlands.
+198

-Five vessels in the German high-sea fleet belong to the vertically integrated Dutch PP Group (see Figure 5).199 Estimates based on 2017 data suggest that PP Group's complex web of German subsidiaries accounted for 100% of the German quotas for mackerel and blue whiting and 64% of the herring quota.200 The other two vessels belong to the Netherlands-based Alda Holding, which is a spin-off of Icelandic fisheries company Samherji's international operations.201 Next to the two German trawlers, Alda Holding operates four vessels in Norway and two in Denmark.
-Its German subsidiary, Deutsche Fischfang Union (DFFU), almost quadrupled the value of its German assets since 2013, from \in 33 million to \in 122 million in 2022.
-Its turnover fluctuated between \in 30 million and \in 50 million during the same period, reaching \in 43 million in 2022.202
+Five vessels in the German high-sea fleet belong to the vertically integrated Dutch PP Group (see Figure 5).
+199 Estimates based on 2017 data suggest that PP Group's complex web of German subsidiaries accounted for 100% of the German quotas for mackerel and blue whiting and 64% of the herring quota.
+200 The other two vessels belong to the Netherlands-based Alda Holding, which is a spin-off of Icelandic fisheries company Samherji's international operations.
+201 Next to the two German trawlers, Alda Holding operates four vessels in Norway and two in Denmark.
+Its German subsidiary, Deutsche Fischfang Union (DFFU), almost quadrupled the value of its German assets since 2013, from $\mathfrak{C}33$ million to $\mathfrak{C}122$ million in 2022.
+Its turnover fluctuated between $\mathfrak{C}30$ million and $\mathfrak{C}50$ million during the same period, reaching $\mathfrak{C}43$ million in 2022.
+202